jgraettinger/blog/event-streaming-like-1978.md

 Okay, we probably don't want that.
-Which means we're now pushed into the warm, all encompassing embrace of the big league
+Which means we're now pushed into the warm, all encompassing embrace of the
 Stream Processing Frameworks:
 [Spark](https://spark.apache.org/docs/latest/streaming-programming-guide.html),
 [Flink](https://flink.apache.org/),